juliuskrah/java-crud/README.md

 code found here uses Container managed Entity Manager.
 The lifecycle of a transaction will be managed by the spring container.
 This implies no need to call `begin` and `close` or `rollback` of the transaction class.
 The container will also close the `EntityManagerFactory` after application terminates.
 This repository also showcases how to perform basic CRUD using Spring.

+The tutorial accompanying this repository is located at [http://juliuskrah.com/tutorial/2017/03/22/crud-operations-with-spring-data-jpa/](http://juliuskrah.com/tutorial/2017/03/22/crud-operations-with-spring-data-jpa/)

 ## Prerequisites
 - Maven